 Never Walking Alone

 Just as his experiences have shaped his journey as an attorney, they have also been formative for Yoon as the leader of a team.
 “I have learned from my own experience that mentoring is a vital part of growth.
 I am a better lawyer today because of the mentors that have taught me how to approach problems and reach solutions,” Yoon says.
 “By passing on insights and approaches, my team grows in knowledge and capability.
-But more importantly, mentoring builds comradery and a better work culture.
+But more importantly, mentoring builds camaraderie and a better work culture.
 Regular feedback and focusing on the professional growth of my team just makes work more fun and effective.”

 Yoon attributes his team’s successes and good working relationships across the company to strong communication skills.
 His team must operate cross-functionally with other teams within the company, especially to remain relevant on the business side of things.
 Naturally, he believes that communication is the foundation to completing these cross-functional tasks.